2022-2023 Producing Artistic Coordinator

 Mentorship is a core part of our company.
 We make a practice of supporting the creative growth of not just our artists but our artist-administrators and staff.
 We believe in mentoring and sharing.
 We believe in tailoring work to people’s interests and skills.
 We will be invested in your career, in you as a person, and we commit to supporting your long-term vision for your future.
 Our company is small enough that we are able to tailor leadership positions to the talents and interests of those in the position, and so we encourage applicants of all backgrounds and experiences to apply.

-The Producing Artistic Director (Mainstage) is responsible for producing Alter’s 2022 mainstage season (Snag, Pure Native, TBA) and managing tours.
-The Producing Artistic Director works closely with the Artistic Director (New Work) and the Producing Artistic Director (Collaborations).
+The Producing Artistic Coordinator is responsible for working with the Producing Artistic Directors to support Alter’s 2023 mainstage season (Pure Native) and managing tours.
+The Producing Artistic Coordinator works closely with the Artistic Director and the Producing Artistic Director.

 Roles and Responsibilities

-Work with Artistic Director to hire staff/creative team for all productions: live, hybrid, and virtual
+Work with Artistic Directors to hire staff/creative team for all productions: live, hybrid, and virtual

-Work collaboratively with Artistic Director and Producing Artistic Director (Collaborations), including in transitioning work in development into the production pipeline
+Work collaboratively with Artistic Director and Producing Artistic Director, including in transitioning work in development into the production pipeline

 Collaborate with Arts Learning Project staff to nurture pathways to professional opportunities